Family & History

 1956

-Oskar Mathier
+, Oskar Mathier

 1975

-Rosmarie & Adrian Mathier
+, Rosmarie & Adrian Mathier

-Adrian and Rosmarie Mathier, the parents of the best Swiss winemaker of the decade, decide to take the next step and have the winery’s visionary and modern building erected at Bahnhofstrasse 50, right next to Oskar and Marie Mathier’s house.
-With their idea of not waiting for customers to come to the winery – but to deliver the wine directly to the customer’s doorstep at the numerous Swiss trade fairs – they took on a pioneering role that quickly began to pay off.
-Thanks to the constantly growing private and restaurant clientele, the winery experienced an unexpected upswing within a very short time, which was crowned in 1986 with the world championship title for Diego’s parents at the Å’il-de-Perdrix La Matze.
+Adrian and Rosmarie Mathier, the parents of Switzerland’s best winemaker of the decade, decided to take the next step and had the winery’s visionary and modern building constructed at Bahnhofstrasse 50, right next to the home of Oskar and Marie Mathier.
+With their idea of not waiting for customers to come to the winery—but instead delivering the wine directly to customers’ doorsteps, so to speak, at numerous Swiss trade shows —they took on a truly pioneering role that quickly began to pay off.
+Thanks to a steadily growing base of private and restaurant customers, the winery experienced an unprecedented boom in a very short time, culminating in 1986 when Diego’s parents were awarded the world championship title for their Œil-de-Perdrix La Matze.

 1975